cyberbotics/AROSYS/README.md

 ### ComponentWebotsBumper

-This component configures lidar's sensors in SmartSoft according to Webots prototype sensors and provides the sensor's data.
+This component configures bumper's sensors in SmartSoft according to Webots prototype sensors and provides the bumper value.

 ![ComponentWebotsBumper](ComponentWebotsBumper/model/ComponentWebotsBumperComponentDefinition.jpg)